Emily C. A. Snyder: Novels

+Snyder started writing with the Twelve Kingdoms novels, including Niamh and the Hermit and Charming the Moon.
+Her debut novel was favorably reviewed with comparisons to J. R. R. Tolkien, Lord Dunsany, C. S. Lewis, and the Brothers Grimm.

-Shakespeare-inspired plays
+Shakespeare-inspired verse plays

+Snyder's first Shakespearean role was as Feste the Jester in Twelfth Night at the university.
+She has since gone on to direct 11 of Shakespeare's plays, including A Midsummer Night's Dream twice, and performed in 25 of his plays.
+From 2006 to 2012, Snyder founded and served as artistic director of Gaudete Academy, a camp for adolescents and young adults to present classical work.
+Simultaneously, she expanded the drama programs of two high school programs in Hudson, Massachusetts, serving as adjunct faculty for the conservatory program at Hudson High School.

-In 2017, with the announcement of the American Shakespeare Center's (ASC) call for scripts inspired by the Bard, Snyder turned her attention towards the creation of new verse plays for the Shakespeare's New Contemporaries program.
-Snyder's first Shakespeare play, A Comedy of Heirors, or The Imposters, received acclaim, being named a finalist with the ASC, as well as "The Top 15 NYC Plays of '17" by A Work Unfinishing.
-The play is in conversation with several of Shakespeare's comedies, including characters from The Comedy of Errors, Twelfth Night, As You Like It, and Much Ado About Nothing.
+In 2017, Snyder created new verse plays for the Shakespeare's New Contemporaries program.
+Snyder's first Shakespeare play, A Comedy of Heirors, or The Imposters, was named a finalist with the ASC, as was "The Top 15 NYC Plays of '17" by A Work Unfinishing.

-The following year, in 2018, Snyder wrote The Merry Widows of Windsor, a sequel to Shakespeare's The Merry Wives of Windsor.
-This received two staged reading through the Sheen Center in New York City, where Snyder took one of the titular roles as Alice Ford, opposite frequent collaborator, Abby Wilde (Zoey 101) as Margaret Page.
-Snyder did not bring Falstaff into this production, but did reprise her take on Dogberry and Verges, which also appear in A Comedy of Heirors.
+In 2018, Snyder wrote The Merry Widows of Windsor, a sequel to Shakespeare's The Merry Wives of Windsor.
+This received two staged readings through the Sheen Center in New York City, where Snyder took one of the titular roles as Alice Ford, opposite frequent collaborator Abby Wilde as Margaret Page.

 In 2019, Snyder began developing her take on Romeo and Juliet, originally titled Romeo and Juliet Combative.
-Although Snyder did not originally intend to rewrite any of Shakespeare's play, having successfully directed the show in 2008 with Keith Caram, she eventually became convinced by her collaborators to provide additional scenes and soliloquies.
-TTF provided a staged reading with Snyder in the titular role of Juliet opposite Ari Dalbert (The Inhumans).
-On the success of this, TTF decided to give the play, now titled Juliet and Her Romeo a full production at the Kraine Theatre, as part of their new residency with Frigid NYC for Valentine's 2020, with Snyder reprising her role of Juliet.
+Although Snyder did not originally intend to rewrite any of Shakespeare's play, having successfully directed the show in 2008, she eventually became convinced by her collaborators to provide additional scenes and soliloquies.
+TTF provided a staged reading with Snyder in the titular role of Juliet opposite Ari Dalbert.
+TTF decided to give the play, now titled Juliet and Her Romeo, a full production at the Kraine Theatre as part of their residency with Frigid NYC for Valentine's 2020, with Snyder reprising her role of Juliet.